App version: 0.1.0

 New Rules for Underage Customers

 Before the CARD Act, the credit card industry marketed their products to young adults and students on college campuses.
-But the CARD Act helps protect young people by prohibiting giveaways on college campuses that rewarded students for applying for a new credit card.
+Now, the CARD Act helps protect young people by prohibiting giveaways on college campuses that reward students for applying for a new credit card.
 Card issuers also can’t mail applications to those under 21 who haven’t opted in to receive them.
-Additionally, according to the law, credit card issuers cannot approve anyone under 21 for a new credit card unless they have an adult co-signer on the account or provide proof that they can pay for their charges.
+Additionally, according to the law, credit card issuers cannot approve anyone under 21 for a new credit card unless they have an adult cosigner on the account or provide proof that they can pay for their charges.
 Recommended: Credit Card Terms, Explained

 Shortcomings of the Credit Card Accountability Responsibility and Disclosure Act